Walden Pond, Concord, Massachusetts

 Megha Srivastava

-Previously, I was an AI Resident at Microsoft Research Redmond.
-Before that, I received my B.S. in Computer Science with a Creative Writing minor from Stanford, working with Tatsu Hashimoto and Percy Liang on distribution shifts and fairness in machine learning, as well as Kalanit Grill-Spector on generalization in visual perception.
-I also worked with Hoda Heidari and Andreas Krause through the amazing ETH Zürich Summer Research Fellowship.
+I received my B.S. in Computer Science with a Creative Writing minor from Stanford, working with Tatsu Hashimoto and Percy Liang on distribution shifts and fairness in machine learning, and Kalanit Grill-Spector on generalization in visual perception.
+I have also spent time in Cambridge, MA visiting MIT LINGO, was an AI Resident at Microsoft Research Redmond, and worked with Hoda Heidari and Andreas Krause through the amazing ETH Zürich Summer Research Fellowship.

 Research Photography Random